devilry/devilry-django/docs/core.deliverystore.rst

-.. _devilry.core.deliverystore:
+.. _devilry.apps.core.deliverystore:

 ================================================================
-:mod:`devilry.core.deliverystore` --- DeliveryStore
+:mod:`devilry.apps.core.deliverystore` --- DeliveryStore
 ================================================================

-.. currentmodule:: devilry.core.deliverystore
+.. currentmodule:: devilry.apps.core.deliverystore

 A *DeliveryStore* is a place to put the files from deliveries.
-In more technical terms, it is a place where each file related to a :class:`devilry.core.models.FileMeta` is stored.
+In more technical terms, it is a place where each file related to a :class:`devilry.apps.core.models.FileMeta` is stored.

 Selecting a DeliveryStore